Flexner Report: Background

+The Report ultimately produced many unintended consequences, and many of the repercussions of the Report are still seen in American medicine today.
+Minority groups, such as African Americans and women, faced fewer opportunities as a result of the publishing of the Flexner Report.
+Additionally, many medical schools for alternative medicine and osteopathic medicine eventually closed as a result of the Report.

 Recommended changes

-To help with the transition and change the minds of other doctors and scientists, John D. Rockefeller gave many millions to colleges, hospitals and founded a philanthropic front group called "General Education Board" (GEB).
+To help with the transition and change the minds of other doctors and scientists, John D. Rockefeller gave many millions to colleges, hospitals and founded a philanthropic group called "General Education Board" (GEB).

+In the nineteenth century, it was relatively easy to not only receive a medical education, but also to start a medical school.
 When Flexner researched his report, many American medical schools were small "proprietary" trade schools owned by one or more doctors, unaffiliated with a college or university, and run to make a profit.
 A degree was typically awarded after only two years of study with laboratory work and dissection optional.
 Many of the instructors were local doctors teaching part-time.
+There were very few full-time professors, dedicated to medical education.
+Medical schools did not receive funding, and their only money came from the students' tuitions.
 Regulation of the medical profession by state governments was minimal or nonexistent.
 American doctors varied enormously in their scientific understanding of human physiology, and the word "quack" was in common use.

 Flexner carefully examined the situation.
-Using the Johns Hopkins School of Medicine as the ideal, he issued the following recommendations:
+Using the Johns Hopkins School of Medicine as the ideal medical school, he issued the following recommendations: